Guide to Capital Markets Tribunal Proceedings

 What is the difference between service and filing?

 Service refers to providing documents or other things to the other parties in a proceeding.
-Staff is a party to every proceeding at the Tribunal and must be served.
-In an enforcement proceeding, Staff’s contact information is on the Statement of Allegations.
+The Commission is a party to every proceeding at the Tribunal and must be served.
+In an enforcement proceeding, the representative for the Commission’s contact information is on its application.
+Where it is not clear who the representative is for the Commission, the Commission can be served by email to originalservice@osc.gov.on.ca.

 How do I serve documents?

 Documents may be served in a variety of ways, including by mail, personal delivery and email.
 Acceptable methods of service vary depending on whether the party is represented, is an individual or is a company.
-For details on how documents may be served, see Rule 6 of the Rules of Procedure and Forms.
+For details on how documents may be served, see rule 5 of the Rules of Procedure.

 How do I file documents with the Tribunal?

-Most documents should be filed both electronically and in paper in accordance with section 2 of the Practice Guideline.
-For a merits hearing in an enforcement proceeding (which is the hearing where a Panel determines whether Enforcement Staff can prove the allegations in the Statement of Allegations), only electronic documents need to be filed.
+Documents should be filed electronically in accordance with rule 6 of the Rules of Procedure.
+For a merits hearing in an enforcement proceeding (which is the hearing where a panel determines whether the Commission can prove the allegations in its application), documents should be filed in accordance with the Protocol for Document Production in Appendix K of the Rules of Procedure.

 What if a document contains confidential information that I don’t want to be public?

 If a document or part of a document contains confidential or sensitive financial or personal information that you do not want to be made public, you can bring a motion to request a confidentiality order.
 A confidentiality order may be made for any document filed with the Registrar, any document received in evidence or any transcript of a proceeding.
 A confidentiality order prevents public access to the confidential information.
 If you are filing a document that you do not want to be publicly available, you should file a copy of the original document with the part you are requesting to be confidential redacted, together with the original unredacted document, and indicate your request for confidentiality in writing when you file the document.
-A Panel will decide whether to grant your request for confidentiality.
+A panel will decide whether to grant your request for confidentiality.
+The document will not be made public until the request for confidentiality is decided.

-For more information, see Rule 22 of the Rules of Procedure and Forms and section 2 of the Practice Guideline.
+For more information, see rule 8 of the Rules of Procedure.

 What if my document contains personal information about others?